fabry-training/portal-manual-doc/doc/handbook-at/company.md

 With the status ft.partner it is possible to enter a company in the public partner list.

-This entry is voluntary, free of charge, revocable and can be changed by the ft.partner at any time via the ft.portal.
+This entry is voluntary, free of charge, revocable and can be changed by the ft.partner at any time via the fiskaltrust.Portal.

 [![https://portal.fiskaltrust.at/AccountProfile](images/portal-sandbox.fiskaltrust.at/AccountProfile/006.png "https://portal.fiskaltrust.at/AccountProfile")](https://portal.fiskaltrust.at/AccountProfile)
 Screenshot-AT 35: Entry in the public partner list